 - Effective cooling system in hot weather.

-- Optional cloud sheet with a boxed cavity keeps the cooling or warming to one side.
+- Optional cloud sheet with a boxed cavity keeps the air to one side.

 - You can program temperature changes throughout the night.

 - Works with any bed, easy to install and maintain.